Oļegs Latiševs: Cooperation with NBA

 Latisevs has an experience in the work in NBA Championships.
 In 2013 Latisevs serviced the matches of Summer NBA League in Las Vegas, USA.
 This event was organised in the framework of educational programme for FIBA referees, the aim of which was to share experience between the best FIBA referees from Europe, Asia, Oceania and the leading USA referees.
 In 2015 he participated as a referee in NBA Global Games.

 Career achievements

 The highlight of Latisevs’ career is the participation in FIBA Basketball World Cup, the leading event in the International Basketball Federation.
 Latisevs serviced FIBA Basketball World Cup in 2010 and 2014.

 Latisevs has also taken part in the Olympic Games.
 In the history of independent Latvia, it was the first time when the referee from this state was invited to the Olympic Games.
 During the 2012 Olympic Games Latisevs serviced seven games, including quarter-final match of women Championship Australia – China.
 In the 2016 Olympic Games in Rio de Janeiro, Latisevs has refereed nine games, including the men's semifinal game Australia – Serbia.

+In May 2026, he officiated the Euroleague Final Four championship game between Olympiakos and Real Madrid, held in Athens.